DETAILED ACTION

 In regard to claim 19, Smith further discloses identifying whether there is an external position injection (EPI) (1907, Fig. 19), wherein the estimation of the current position of the UE is further based on there being no EPI (NO output of 1907, Fig. 19).

-Smith fails to disclose identifying whether a horizontal speed of the UE is within a defined range, wherein the estimation of the current position of the UE is further based on the horizontal speed of the UE being within the defined range.
+Smith fails to disclose identifying whether a horizontal speed of the UE is within a defined range between zero and a threshold value, wherein, to estimate the current position of the UE based on the prior position fix information from the prior GNSS positioning session, the at least one processor is configured to estimate the current position of the UE based on the prior position fix information further in response to the identified horizontal speed of the UE being within the defined range.

-Ono teaches performing positioning differently based on the application/state, including a walking state (Fig. 7), in order to increase the accuracy of the determined position (¶45; ¶85-86).
+Ono teaches performing positioning differently based on the application/state, including a walking state (Fig. 7), in order to increase the accuracy of the determined position (¶45; ¶85-86), where positioning in the walking state includes averaging the last three positions [when at least three position have been determined (Fig. 5)].

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to include this feature into the combination with a reasonable expectation of success in order to increase the accuracy of the determined position.